forcedotcom/salesforcedx-vscode/docs/_articles/en/vscode-desktop/tips-and-tricks.md

 Open the Command Palette using the keyboard shortcut ⇧⌘P. Type "SFDX" to view a list of commands available commands in your Salesforce project.

 ## Use the Extensions View
-Bring up the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of VS Code or run the **View: Extensions** command (⇧⌘X).
+Bring up the Extensions view by clicking the Extensions icon in the Activity Bar on the side of VS Code or run the **View: Extensions** command (⇧⌘X).
 Search for an extension.
-On an extension's details page can look up a lot of information such as it's dependencies, feature details, settings and change log.
+On an extension's details page can look up a lot of information such as it's dependencies, feature details, settings, and change log.

 ## Some Useful Commands

 **Show Running Extensions**
 Open the Command Palette and type "show running..." and find and run the **Developer:Show Running Extensions** command to view all the extensions currently running in your VS Code session.
 You can see the start-up time for each extension.
-Right click on an extension and select **Report Issue** to quickly create an issue on the extension's GitHub repository.
+Right click an extension and select **Report Issue** to quickly create an issue on the extension's GitHub repository.
 **Toogle Developer Tools**
 Run **Developer:Toggle Tools** to view and understand the underpinnings of your VS Code sessions.
 From here you can grab any error messages that you'd like to include in an issue or a communication.